piaodazhu/Octopoda/README.md

 # 1 build Tentacle
 cd tentacle
 go mod tidy
 (GOOS=?
-GOARCH=?) go build -o tentacle .
+GOARCH=?
+CGO_ENABLED=?) go build -o tentacle .

 # 2 build Brain
 cd brain
 go mod tidy
 (GOOS=?
-GOARCH=?) go build -o brain .
+GOARCH=?
+CGO_ENABLED=?) go build -o brain .

 # 3 build Octl
 cd octl
 go mod tidy
 (GOOS=?
-GOARCH=?) go build -o octl .
+GOARCH=?
+CGO_ENABLED=?) go build -o octl .

 # 4 copy necessary files to corresponding nodes

 # 5 edit corresponding configuration

 # 6.1 run them in terminal (with -p to print log to Stdout)
-./tentacle -p
-./brain -p
+./tentacle -p   # Should be root user or use sudo ./brain -p      # Should be root user or use sudo

-# 6.2 you can also run them as deamon
+# 6.2 you can also run them as deamon (Highly recommended)
 bash setup.sh          # Install and run.
-Should be root user bash uninstall.sh      # Stop and Uninstall.
-Should be root user
+Should be root user or use sudo bash uninstall.sh      # Stop and Uninstall.
+Should be root user or use sudo

 # 7 Manage the Octopoda network with Octl
+./octl help     # get some help
 ./octl <subcmd> <args>
 ```